Practical Implications of Public Key Infrastructure for Identity

 Personal Identity Verification (PIV): A US Government program designed to enable strong authentication for all government employees and contractors, based on Public Key Infrastructure.

-Private key: A key that is exclusively and privately controlled by a single entity.
+Private key: A key that a single entity exclusively and privately controls.
 It corresponds to a public key that the entity may share for data encryption or signature verification.

 Public Key Certificate: A certificate containing a public key, one or more identifiers for the private key holder, an identifier for the Certificate Authority, and additional metadata to support security requirements.